jgomez18UCM/Localization-Text-Recognition/README.md

 The docker image to train is made by [jitesoft.](https://hub.docker.com/r/jitesoft/tesseract-ocr)

-To run the container and image sumply run Docker Desktop and type in command line:
+To run the container and image sumply run Docker Desktop and type in a terminal inside trainingImage:

 ```
 docker compose up -d